anthonyhughes/crf-punctuation-restoration/README.md

 The model is based on the works of [Lui, M. and Wang, L. (2013), 'Recovering Casing and Punctuation using Conditional Random Fields'](https://aclanthology.org/U13-1020.pdf).

-This model treats the task a multi-class token classification task where classification is applied to sequence of words.
+The task here is a multi-class token classification task where classification is applied to sequence of words.

 The CRF model takes into account the word, POS tag, chunk tags, and NE tags for the current word and two words either side (i.e. 5-gram model)